 Getting Ready to Read

 Set a reading schedule - Be sure to first decide what days and times reading can be completed and in the most effective way.
-Reading late at night may not work for everyone, especially if you find yourself nodding off in between paragraphs.
-Find the time that works best for you and your schedule, but a time that will allow you to read for understanding.
+Reading late at night may not work for everyone, especially if you find yourself nodding off between paragraphs.
+Find the time that works best for you and your schedule, and a time that will allow you to read for understanding.
 Put the times you’ve set aside for reading in your calendar and decide which readings you’ll read during those times.
 Try to stick with it, but don’t beat yourself up if you don’t get to everything you’ve scheduled for yourself.
-Just remember to always reschedule readings you haven’t been able to get to in order to ensure you’ve covered them all.
+Just remember to always reschedule readings you haven’t been able to get to in order to ensure that you’ve covered them all.

 Organize your reading materials –Have all your readings in one place so that you don’t waste time tracking down where you left your textbook or finding where you put that article.
 Use your time to read, not to find what you need to read.
 Have your course syllabus, the activity checklist, and any reading guides you may have been given on-hand to determine exactly what you need to read for the module.
 Cross off each reading as you complete it.
 Then, pat yourself on the back and move on to another one!

 Read in manageable amounts – Sitting down to tackle all of your readings at one time will likely leave your mind spinning, so decide what amount of reading seems manageable for you in the time you’ve allowed for yourself and go from there.
 Make small goals for yourself.

 Find your reading spot - Finding a comfortable yet productive spot to read is very important.
 Find a spot that allows you to focus.
 This spot will be key to your ability to concentrate, understand, take notes, and retain the information.